Authorization

 Writing Gates

-Gates are simply closures that determine if a user is authorized to perform a given action.
-Typically, gates are defined within the Boot method of the app/providers/auth_service_provider.go file using the Gate facade.
+Gates serve as closures that verify whether a user is authorized to perform a specific action.
+They are commonly set up in the app/providers/auth_service_provider.go file's Boot method using the Gate facade.

-In this example, we'll define a gate to determine if a user can update a given Post model by comparing the user's id against the user_id of the user that created the post:
+In this scenario, we will establish a gate to check if a user can modify a particular Post model by comparing its ID to the user_id of the post's creator.

 package providers